storybookjs/react-native/docs/src/pages/basics/guide-angular/index.md

 **Note:** You need this only if you are using Storybook `>= 4.0.0-alpha.22`.

+`@storybook/angular` is using [ForkTsCheckerWebpackPlugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin) to boost the build performance.
-In order to see semantic errors while developing in storybook, you need to create a `tsconfig.json` file at `.storybook/tsconfig.json` with the following content:
+This makes it necessary to create a `tsconfig.json` file at `.storybook/tsconfig.json` with the following content:

 ```json
 {